-In 1834, the American Board of Commissioners for Foreign Missions (ABCFM) sent Reverend William P Alexander to scout the north coast of Kauai for a suitable location for a second station (the first started in 1820 at Waimea.)
+The first mission station on Kauai was established at Waimea on the more accessible south coast in 1820.
+In 1834, the American Board of Commissioners for Foreign Missions sent the Reverend William P. Alexander to investigate the north coast of Kauai for a suitable location for a second station.

-Alexander chose the Hanalei area because of its harbor, fertile soil, and needs of the people.
-The site was called Waioli, ‘Singing Waters.’
+He chose the Hanalei area because of its harbor, fertile soil and needs of the people.
+The actual site was called Waiʻoli, “Singing Waters”.

-Alexander and his wife and son began work immediately, preaching to hundreds of islanders in a huge thatched meeting house while living in a small grass hut.
-They began their secular teaching also, and could soon report that 1,232 of their students could read and 257 could write.
+Rev. Alexander and his wife and son moved there in 1834 and began work immediately, preaching to hundreds of islanders in a huge thatched meeting house, while living in a small grass hut.

 The Alexanders carried on alone with their work until 1837 when the Board of Commissioners sent a teaching couple, Mr. and Mrs. Edward Johnson, to the mission.
 In the meantime, the Alexanders built a frame house for their growing family.

-To help make ends meet, the mission planted crops in land donated by the Governor of Kauai.
-The students helped cultivate the crops, and by so doing, learned agricultural techniques.
+To help make ends meet, the mission planted crops in land donated by the Governor of Kauaʻi.
+The students helped cultivate the crops, and in so doing, learned agricultural techniques.
 Cotton was tried without much success.
 Sugar cane proved much more suitable.

 As the center of mission activities on the Hanalei side of Kauai, Waiʻoli Church and Mission House played an important role in the history of that part of the island.